 2. Avoid a Power Trip.
 Instead Use Natural Consequences.
 Be careful not to use your power to motivate change in the residents who are in a dependent, vulnerable position.
 It is tempting to want to say, “Mrs. Smith, if you use that term to describe me again, I am not going to change your linens today.”

 This is power masked as a natural consequence.
 While it is appropriate to share with the residents how their behavior affects you, it is important you do so in a way that assures them your goal is their excellent care.
 Instead of motivating the residents to change by explaining the affect their behavior has on the staff, explain the natural consequences of their behavior and how it affects the values and privileges they care about.

-You certainly have some difficult conversations and confrontations ahead of you.
+You certainly have some difficult conversations ahead of you.
 But, you also have a huge advantage because you are clear on your intent: to provide excellent care in a supportive work environment.
 Keep that at the forefront and you will be much more likely to succeed.

 The ideas expressed in this article are based on the skills and principles taught in Crucial Accountability.
 Learn more about Crucial Accountability.